dmkfasi/pizza-place-backend/README.md

 Then run either locally or from Heroku shell
 > php artisan migrate:fresh && php artisan db:seed

-Afterwards it's time to push local git repository to remote Heroku branch, Procfile included.
+Afterwards it's time to push local git repository to remote Heroku branch, Procfile is included.

+Or use *make(1)* for rapid deployment, Makefile is included.

 That's pretty much it at the moment.